emmett-framework/emmett/docs/foreword.md

 > **tool:** *something* intended to make a task easier.

 So a framework, which is a tool, has to let you write your application **easier** than without it.
-Now, I've found many frameworks&mdash;and I'm sure you can easily find them, too&mdash;where you have to deal with learning *a lot* of "how to do that" with the framework itself instead of focusing on the application.
+Now, I've found many frameworks – and I'm sure you can easily find them, too – where you have to deal with learning *a lot* of "how to do that" with the framework itself instead of focusing on the application.

 This is the first principle I've based *weppy* on: **it's easy to use and learn,